 WELCOME TO THE ONLINE ABBEY!

 The intent of this order is to foster a contemplative spiritual life within the laity and clergy of the Church.
 We are a Religious Order open to men and women, single and coupled.
-We are a part of the Episcopal Church in the Worldwide Anglican Communion, with chapters currently in Atlanta, GA and Houston, TX.
+We are officially recognized as part of the Episcopal Church in the Worldwide Anglican Communion, with chapters currently in Atlanta, GA and Houston, TX.
 We are under the supervision of The Rt.
 Rev Dorsey Henderson, retired Bishop of Upper South Carolina, Bishop Visitor to the Order.

 For upcoming classes, please check the "Lessons" page.